pism/pism/doc/sphinx/installation/arch.rst

    yay -Sy pism

-Once installed, the PISM binaries (e.g. ``pismr``, ``pismv``, various Python tools) are available in the PATH and do not require further intervention to work.
+Once installed, the PISM binaries (e.g. ``pismr``, various Python tools) are available in the PATH and do not require further intervention to work.
 It is recommended that the installation is manually verified with the instructions in section :ref:`sec-install-quick-tests`.

 .. note::